 Access restrictions must be approved by your advisor and your school approver, and access restrictions you select on this form must match access restriction selections you make when you deposit your work in the ETD repository.
-More information about the pros and cons of openly sharing your work is available.
-Contact scholcomm@listserv.cc.emory.edu with questions.
+More information about the pros and cons of openly sharing your work is available, or you can contact scholcomm@listserv.cc.emory.edu with questions.